 A board of 10 commissioners — five from each state — governs the Commission.
 The New Jersey members are nominated by the Governor and confirmed by the state Senate for three-year terms.
 The Pennsylvania members are appointed by the governor and serve at his/her pleasure.
 The commissioners meet monthly to review reports, provide oversight and set policies carried out by the Executive Director and professional staff.

 While the Commission’s major responsibility is ensuring the safe and efficient travel of motorists between New Jersey and Pennsylvania, the Commission’s Compact contains provisions for a broader mission.
-It empowers the Commission to evaluate the need for and the feasibility of additional river crossings within its jurisdiction and to plan and construct new infrastructure.
-And while it has never been exercised, the Compact also allows the Commission to construct port and terminal facilities within its jurisdiction.
+It empowers the Commission to evaluate the need for and the feasibility of additional river crossings within its jurisdiction and to plan and construct new related infrastructure.